Belfast City and District Water Commissioners: History

 The first stage was to divert water from the Kilkeel and Annalong rivers through the Mourne Conduit to a reservoir near Carryduff.
 These water pipes and tunnels were capable of supplying 10 e6impgal of water per day.
 Work was completed in 1901.
 The second stage was to build a storage reservoir, the Silent Valley Reservoir across the Kilkeel River, to supply another 10 e6impgal of water per day.
 Design work on this phase began in 1910, but procurement of the work was delayed by World War I. A contract was eventually awarded in 1923 to S. Pearson & Son and work continued until 1933.

 The commissioners were responsible for the construction of the Mourne Wall which encloses the catchment area.
-Northern Ireland Water began to restore in this strcuutre in 2017.
+Northern Ireland Water began to restore in this structure in 2017.

 In 1938, the commissioners purchased a building now known as the Water Office due to the need for more office space.
 It was purchased by Marks & Spencer in 1983 and became part of its extended city centre store.